IHE/RAD.IRA/input/pagecontent/issues.md

 ### Significant Changes From Previous Revision

-This is the first public comment release of the IRA Implementation Guide.
+This is the trial implementation release of the IRA Implementation Guide.

 ## Issues